scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 11.md

 **Dr. Chen**: You just got lucky.
 That also doesn’t change the fact that you disregarded my decisions -

 **Sera**: I respected your decision for the project.
-But what I do in my spare time is my decision alone.
+But what I do in my spare time is my decision alone - the institute allows usage of equipment for personal experiments so long as it doesn't interfere with funded projects.
 Not to mention - again - that you expressed your consent at the meeting.
+The meeting notes are online -

 **Dr. Chen**: So you think you know better?
 It's about respect!